jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 > Consider it a done deal, HappyTrollAngus 🤝

-The sound of these bagpipe pipes can be heard in our <i>“Pipe World”</i> adventure theme music [link to SoundCloud] during the navigation phase of the game which can be heard on SoundCloud here.
+The sound of these bagpipe pipes can be heard in our <i>“Pipe World”</i> adventure theme music during the navigation phase of the game which can be heard on SoundCloud here: [Pipe World (Adventure Theme](https://soundcloud.com/jingleheimer-1/pipe-world)).

 <p align="center">
     <img